Last Updated on May 4, 2021

-We’ve been visiting Blowing Rock for years, so we think our favorite things to do in Blowing Rock and beyond in the High Country measure up against anyone else’s.
+We’ve been visiting for years, so we think our favorite things to do in Blowing Rock and beyond in the High Country measure up against anyone else’s.

 Our first experience in this small mountain town happened during a day trip from Asheville.
-And thanks to all the fun things to do, Blowing Rock has become one of our favorite places to visit throughout the year.
+And thanks to all the fun things to do, a visit to Blowing Rock is one of our favorite things to do in North Carolina throughout the year.

 It’s got something for all of our inner travelers, from the beautiful scenery that surrounds it to the quiet and cozy downtown that’s filled with fun shops and great eats.